Bronx Republican Party: 2016 election

 During the 2016 Republican Party presidential primaries, the New York Republican State Committee awarded 3 delegates to the Republicans of the 15th district which is solely in the Bronx.
-Meaning the small Bronx Republican party suddenly found themselves in the midst of a heated race between Ted Cruz and Donald Trump to secure their delegates.
+This meant the small Bronx Republican party suddenly found themselves in the midst of a heated race between Ted Cruz and Donald Trump to secure their delegates.
 The New York Times assessed Bronx Republicans where the most "powerful" Republicans in the country, with only 741 voters for every 1 delegate.
 The Bronx GOP backed Donald Trump, in part due to the Trump Links golf course at Ferry Point Park which improved the local economy, and in part because Ted Cruz did not tell the party he would be visiting the Bronx with a Democratic State Senator for a campaign stop.

-Shortly after the election, the chairman John Greaney stepped down due to health complications from the September 11th attacks, and a new chairman, former vice-chairman Michael Rendino was elected in a local sports bar.
+Shortly after the election, the chairman John Greaney stepped down due to health complications from the September 11th attacks.
+A new chairman, former vice-chairman Michael Rendino, was elected in a local sports bar.

 2020 election

-In 2020, Donald Trump received 15.7% of the Borough's vote, compared to 9.4% in 2016, which was the steepest pro-Trump increase across the city, which saw a general pro-Republican trend during the election.
+In 2020, Donald Trump received 15.7% of the Borough's vote, compared to 9.4% in 2016.
+This was the steepest pro-Trump increase across the city, which saw a general pro-Republican trend during the election.